Arabian Racing

 Administration

-For further information on all aspects of Arabian racing in the UK, including rules and regulations, sourcing and registering horses, race plans and conditions, please contact the ARO Racing Manager Willie McFarland at [email protected] or visit www.aroracing.co.uk.
+For further information on all aspects of Arabian racing in the UK, including rules and regulations, sourcing and registering horses, race plans and conditions, please contact the ARO Racing and Operations Manager Willie McFarland at [email protected] or visit www.aroracing.co.uk.